-We also speak to Julie Nicholds, Operations Director of HR Advise Me.
+We also speak to Julie Nicholds, Operations Director of Loch HR.
 Julie has shared the story of her career so far, and the advice that has helped her along the way.

 Tell us a bit more about your career and your role at Loch Associates Group